 Low margins: Because you are sourcing your products from other retailers, you do not get your inventory at favorable prices.
 This cuts into your overall profit margins.

-Hard to scale: Amazon arbitrage businesses can be difficult to scale.
-Whether you source your products in person or get them from an online marketplace, these channels are not meant for bulk procurement.
-The resulting inefficiencies make it hard to prepare for and handle a higher number of orders.
+Hard to scale: Arbitrage businesses can be difficult to scale.
+Retail marketplaces are not meant for bulk procurement, making it hard to handle a higher number of orders.

-Lack of control over product: Because Amazon arbitrage involves reselling other items, you do not have direct control over the product itself.
+Lack of control over product: Because you’re reselling other items, you do not have direct control over the product itself.

-Arbitrage is a simple, and quick way to source products for selling on Amazon.
-While increased competition has made it more challenging to profit from arbitrage, sellers that know how to find winning products can still find success with Amazon arbitrage.
+Is Amazon arbitrage worth it?
+It is a simple, and quick way to source products and you don’t need a comprehensive course to get started.
+While increased competition has made it harder to profit from arbitrage, sellers that know how to find winning products can still find success with Amazon arbitrage